 RVs – Due to weight restrictions, RVs are not permitted on the top deck of parking complex.

 Offshoots at the Gardens indoor café is open year-round and is located in the main building, by the Water-Smart Garden.
-The Monet Deck Café is located adjacent to the Monet Pool and is open seasonally.

 Most of our indoor and outdoor gardens and facilities, including restrooms and classrooms, are wheelchair accessible.
 There are some areas in the Gardens that are not wheelchair accessible without assistance.
 Please check with the staff in the Bonfils-Stanton Visitor Center if you need clarification on accessible routes.